athphane/userbot/README.md

 * [MongoDB](https://www.mongodb.com) on your server or a free server from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 (I recommend Atlast as I used it during development with no issues.)
+* [carbon-now-cli](https://github.com/mixn/carbon-now-cli) on your server too generate code images for the [carbon.py](/userbot/plugins/carbon.py) module.
+I use this CLI tool cause I don't know and couldn't get selenium and chromedriver to work nicely on my server/code.
+I'll be nice and even give you the command to install this.
+I assume you already have NPM installed.
+    ```
+    Windows: npm install -g carbon-now-cli
+    Linux: sudo npm install -g carbon-now-cli --unsafe-perm=true --allow-root
+    MacOS: I assume almost the same as linux ¯\_(ツ)_/¯
+    ```

 ## Installing
 *One Click Deploy*